 - 3. Continuing students must present a seminar (10-15 minutes) or a poster presentation of their research progress at the Annual Entomology Student Seminar Day, held just prior to the beginning of each fall quarter.
 This is an opportunity for students to share their work with the Department, and to learn about other student's projects. - 4.
-Students are required to enroll in GDIV 403 INTERDISCIPLINARY SEMINAR: RESEARCH AND SCHOLARSHIP ETHICS one time during their graduate career. - 5.
 Ph.D. and M.S. candidates must present a formal seminar on their dissertation or thesis research as part of their final defense.
 If possible, this seminar should be scheduled as one of the regular ENTM 250 presentations.